yemoski/yemoski/README.md

 # Howdy 👋
 **`Digital CraftsMan`**

-I am a Software Developer currently based in Victoria, Canada.
-I provide clean code and pixel perfect design.
-I am dedicated to developing solutions to real life problems with logic.
-I also make Dashboards that are interactive with web animations.
-I love producing a responsive design that makes your website accessible to all users, regardless of their device and disability.
+I’m a Software Developer based in Vancouver, BC, delivering clean code and pixel-perfect design.
+My focus is on building real-world solutions through logical problem-solving and creating interactive dashboards with web animations.
+I’m passionate about crafting responsive designs that ensure accessibility for every user, across all devices and abilities.
 I'm glad you are here!